Finding That Elusive "Perfect Domain Name."

 Namestation.com is one of the best resources for generating new domain name ideas using this method.
 You'll find something very quickly here.
 Also try namemesh.com, nameboy.com, panabee.com, bustaname.com, domainnamesoup.com and namefresh.com

 2. Purchasing A Domain Name

-This method is frequently overlooked, but if you can find the contact details for the domain you want but isn't being used, you may be able to get a good price for it.
+Buying a domain name is a frequently overlooked method, but if you can find the contact details for the domain you want that isn't being used, you may be able to get a reasonable price for it.

 There are between 90k and 100k new domain name registrations every single day, and roughly the same amount get deleted from the registry.
 People may buy domain names with the best of intentions to get down and do some serious work, but for one reason or another, it never happens.
 There are over fifty times more people with domain names for sale than there are people who put them to use.

 If the domain name you want is registered but leads to a blank "page not found" server error, then the domain has not been set up on the server.
 Find the owner contact details from the whois information and shoot them an email asking if it is for sale.

 Domain owners who are serious about making a profit on their domain name investment will either set up a page displaying the price and contact details or have the domain listed for auction, so if the domain does not resolve anywhere, it could just be that the owner lost interest after buying it.

 Sending an email will cost you nothing.
 If you don't get a reply from the owner, try asking the hosting company for a contact email.
 The ownership information for a domain is freely available unless the person who registered it requested ownership privacy, in which case they are unlikely to sell anyway.

 Trawl through the many domain name auction sites to see if you can find something that relates to your business at a reasonable price.
 Sedo is the biggest auction site, but there is no time limit on many sales, so many great names sit there attracting offers without being sold.
 Also try namejet.com, namecheap.com, domainlore.co.uk, bido.com